ingresso-group/slate/source/includes/_reserve.md

 `prefilled_address.town` | The town - if this is non-blank it should be prefilled.
 `prefilled_address.work_phone` | The work phone - if this is non-blank it should be prefilled.
 `reserved_trolley` | See below for object detail.
-`supports_billing_address` | For the vast majority of partners this can be ignored (it isn't relevant to partners who purchase on-credit or who use Stripe).
+`supports_billing_address` | For the vast majority of partners this can be ignored (it isn't relevant to partners who purchase on-credit).
 When it is `true` a separate address may be provided when purchasing tickets, and this will be used to validate the payment card address for venue systems that perform address verification checks.
 `unreserved_orders` | A list of orders that could not be reserved.